pcs980/mobile-flashcards/README.md

 yarn start
 ```

-After a few seconds you will see some instructions to opening the application with live reloading using the [Expo app](https://expo.io/) available in [iOS App Store](https://itunes.apple.com/app/apple-store/id982107779) and [Google Play Store](https://play.google.com/store/apps/details?id=host.exp.exponent&referrer=www).
+After a few seconds you will see some instructions to open the application with live reloading using the [Expo app](https://expo.io/) available in [iOS App Store](https://itunes.apple.com/app/apple-store/id982107779) and [Google Play Store](https://play.google.com/store/apps/details?id=host.exp.exponent&referrer=www).

 You can run it in a physical device by two ways:
-- Wifi: both computer running the application and device must be using the same network.
+- Lan: both computer running the application and device must be using the same wifi network.
-- USB: connect the device to the computer using a USB cable and run as `localhost`.
+- Local: connect a device to the computer using a USB cable and run as `localhost`.

 Each way have it's own qr code.
 Open [Expo Developer Tools](http://localhost:19002), choose your connection in the left panel then use the Expo app to capture the qr code.